|Elliott Sound Products||Clock Motors & How They Work|

 When the power is first applied, the rotor typically just jiggles around for a short time, until a N on the rotor aligns perfectly with a S on the stator.
 As the poles alternate between N and S magnetic polarity, the rotor follows the field and turns, jumping from one pole to the next to maintain attracting magnetic polarities.
 It may choose to run in either direction at this time.

 By adding a direction-sensitive pawl, the motor is usually set up to ensure the pawl engages with the rotor should the motor spin in the wrong direction.
-This stops the rotor, but adds sufficient "bounce" to force the motor to run the right way.
-The lug on the rotor can be seen in Figure 4 - the pawl is attached to the first "wheel", driven by the rotor pinion.
+This stops the rotor, but adds sufficient 'bounce' to force the motor to run the right way.
+The lug on the rotor can be seen in Figure 4 - the pawl is attached to the first 'wheel', driven by the rotor pinion.
 A simple viscous (oil) drive pushes the pawl into the rotor should it spin in the wrong direction.
 Correct rotation keeps the pawl against the right hand red post and out of the way.
+Other examples require human intervention to get them to spin in the right direction.

 This type of synchronous motor does not actually spin smoothly.
 Its rotation is in steps, and this can be felt if one gently touches the rotor or the first wheel.
 There is a slight vibration that is quite evident, and this is similar to the behaviour of stepper motors (as used in printers, fax machines and many other computer driven motor applications).
-Although there may not appear to be any similarity whatsoever, a synchronous clock motor is very similar to the motor used with quartz oscillator driven movements.
+Although there may not appear to be any similarity whatsoever, a synchronous clock motor is very similar to the motor used with quartz oscillator driven movements and also stepper motors.

 Figure 6 - Timer Synchronous Motor